opetitprestataire/label-studio/docs/source/plugins/redact_pii.md

 meta_description: Anonymize the annotator to reduce bias
 ---

-The sample labeling config provided below includes CSS that will hide annotator information in the review stream, for example:
+Hiding annotator information can help reduce bias.
+The sample labeling config provided below includes CSS that will hide annotator information in the labeling and review streams, for example:

 ![Screenshot of warning](/images/plugins/redact.png)

-Hiding annotator information can help reduce bias.

-This script will unhide annotator information, but only if the user is in an Administrator role.
+This script will then unhide annotator information, but only if the user is in an Administrator role.

 !!! note
-    This only hides information from the review stream.
+    This only hides information from the labeling and review streams.
 It does not hide information from the Data Manager.
-However, you can use the [project settings](project_settings_lse#Review) to disallow Reviewers from accessing the Data Manager.
+However, you can use the [project settings](/guide/project_settings_lse#Review) to disallow Annotators and Reviewers from accessing the Data Manager.

 ## Plugin